NesurChen/UE4Dumper/README.md

     - 5) Added GWorld and GName Workaround for PUBGM Series
     - 6) Offsets are not upto date with latest game versions so please update them yourself
     - 7) And in the end, this is probably last and final update of UE4Dumper
+- v0.21:
+    - 1) add ue422 and newue+ two args
+    - 2) Detailed compatibility with the ue4 version
 ## Features
 - No need of Ptrace
 - Bypass Anti Debugging